ianberman/AdvancedMax-Final/README.md

 Requires IRCAM's MuBu.
 I recommend using Loopback or Soundflower etc. for ease of realtime audio classification but it's not necessary.

-Comments, questions, feedback: twitter: @speculativename
+Comments, questions, feedback: twitter- @speculativename